mkidson/mkidson_obsidian_vault/MSc/MSc Kanban.md

 - [ ] Compare to 0.3 MeVee threshold as alphas aren't in that region
 - [ ] [[MSc/SANSA Bursary application|SANSA Bursary application]]
 - [ ] [[SAIP 2024 Proceedings]] ^8fs028
+- [ ] Make example plots of spectra and 2dhists for us to argue about, so we don't have to argue about them every single time.

 ## Complete